wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-calling-overview-teams-calling/includes/use-teams-client.md

 Teams Client enables the meeting owner (usually the person that started the call) to record a conversation.
 Other members of a team can replay this recording if they were unable to be present for a call.

 Teams can generate captions in real time, using voice recognition algorithms.
 A profanity filter detects and removes cuss words.
 The text is displayed at the bottom of the Teams pane.
-This service is currently only available for English, but other languages will soon be available.
+This service is currently only available for English.

 The captions aren’t saved.
 Captioning has to be enabled by a user in the conversation.
 An administrator can set Teams meeting policy controls to determine whether users can create captions for meetings.